SuperStar Gemini accidents and incidents

 |24 August 1999||Ship Collision / Allision|

-The cargo ship sustained severe damages, resulting in 40-degree listing to port.
+The cargo ship sustained severe damages, resulting in a 40-degree listing to port.
 Then it caught fire.
 Having containers with hazmat class (hazardous) materials, the fire also emitted toxic smoke.
 No fatalities or injuries were reported.

 You can add more details on reported here accident or submit new / your own SuperStar Gemini ship incident ("Cruise Minus" report) via CruiseMapper's contact form.